 Initiators and Curators

 Dunja Bialas, director and curator of UNDERDOX, is the editor of the online-film-magazine “artechock” since 2000.
 From 2002 to 2013 she was assigned member of the advisory board for the international documentary film festival Munich (Dok.Fest).
 She is a jury member in various international film festivals.
 Together with Bernd Brehmer she founded UNDERDOX in 2006.
 Since 2013 she is member of the executive committee of the Association of German Film Critics.
-In 2014 she founded VIDEODX, the video art section of UNDERDOX.
-In 2018 she co-founded the German Association for Cinephilia.
+In 2014 she created the VIDEODX Award, biennial for Bavarian video art.
+She is member of the co-founding team of the German Association for Cinephilia (since 2018).

 Bernd Brehmer, director and curator of UNDERDOX, is one of the programming directors of Munich based Werkstattkino since 1995.
 He established the internationally esteemed film archive and contributes to several festivals as programming advisor.
 In 1991 he founded the “24” film magazine and was general manager of the “Exit distribution agency” from 2003 until 2006 that focused on documentary films as well as independent german productions.
 Together with Dunja Bialas he founded UNDERDOX in 2006.

 Janna Lihl After her studies in Communication & Multimedia Design, Janna Lihl worked as a designer for one year until she decided to return to film.
 After her master’s degree in cultural media research with a focus on moving images, she worked as a film mediator.
 In addition to working for a film production company, she writes film texts and is a freelance journalist for a Munich magazine.
-Since 2017 she has been working as program assistant of UNDERDOX.
+Since 2017 she does social media for UNDERDOX and has been working as program assistant of UNDERDOX.

 UNDERDOX – documents and experiments